Start9Labs/documentation/site/source/flashing-guides/os-x86.rst

     .. group-tab:: Mac

-        (Optional, but recommended) Verify the checksum against the one listed on GitHub by opening a terminal and entering:
+        (Optional, but recommended) Verify the checksum against the one listed on GitHub by opening a terminal,changing your directory to where you downloaded the .iso file, and entering:

             .. code-block::

-                openssl dgst -sha256 startos-0.3.4.2-efc56c0-20230525_x86_64.iso
+                openssl dgst -sha256 startos-0.3.5.1-39de098_x86_64.iso
     .. group-tab:: Windows

         (Optional, but recommended) Verify the checksum against the one listed on GitHub by opening Windows PowerShell, changing your directory to where you downloaded the .img.gz file, and running `Get-FileHash`: